Otranto - Torre dell'Orso

 Our second stop in Melendugno is “Torre dell’Orso”, another beautiful and sought after holiday destination in Salento.
 “Torre dell’Orso” covers 800 meters of fine, sandy beaches and is set between high cliffs of white rock and low sand dunes.
 Here, the sea is crystal clear and shimmers with lush vegetation.
 Tourists are invited to visit a popular rock formation known as “Le Due Sorelle” (The Two Sisters), one of the most photographed sites in Puglia.

 Along the way, we will visit several caves, bays, and clear stretches of pristine water for swimming and snorkeling.
-During one of our stops a buffet-style lunch will be served featuring cuisine typical of the region.
+During one of our stops a generous appetizer will be served featuring cuisine typical of the region.
 At the end of the tour, we return to the port of Otranto.